 Equal access to quality education is vital for the future of her country and the wider world.
 It is the key to sustainable development.
 Without the equal participation of all people, including individuals at risk of exclusion, society has less of an opportunity to reach its full potential, both in terms of its economy and its level of governance.

-Around the world girls suffer from injustice, difficulty accessing school, violence on their way to and at school as well as child marriage and labour.
-Missing out on an education will mean that girls and women will remain underrepresented in our future leaders.
+Around the world, girls suffer from injustice, difficulty accessing school, violence on their way to and at school, and child marriage and labour.
+Missing out on education will mean that girls and women will remain underrepresented in our future leaders.
 Education allows a better life.
 It is indispensable for ending the generational cycles of poverty and disease and provides the means to achieve sustainable development.

 Quality education can enable girls and boys to have the knowledge and skills to behave responsibly and to play an active role in social, economic and political decision-making.
-When an educated child goes from adolescence to adulthood, they have a better chance of growing into an adult who can and will give back to society.
-If more children receive a quality education, they are more likely to send their children to school and help to end the cycle of missing out on an education.
+When an educated child goes from adolescence to adulthood, they have a better chance of growing into adults who can and will give back to society.
+If more children receive a quality education, they are more likely to send them to school and help end the cycle of missing out on an education.

-have enhanced relationships with and are more responsive to the demands women, girls and people at risk of exclusion.
+have enhanced relationships with and are more responsive to the demands of women, girls and people at risk of exclusion.